siemens/gencmpclient/README.md

 ```
 cmake .
 ```
-When using CMake, `cmake` must be (re-)run after setting or unsetting environment variables.
+After modifying (i.e., setting or unsetting) relevant environment variables, it is recommended to remove `CMakeCache.txt` and re-run CMake.

 By default, CMake builds are in Release mode.
 This may also be enforced by defining the environment variable `NDEBUG`.
 For switching to Debug mode, use `cmake` with `-DCMAKE_BUILD_TYPE=Debug`.